natsci-droid/Udacity_DS_Capstone_Dog_Breed_Classifier/2021-01-26-Classifying Dog Breeds.md

 _________________________________________________________________
 dense_1 (Dense)              (None, 133)               8645
 =================================================================
-Total params: 28,037
+Total params: 28,037,
-Trainable params: 28,037
+Trainable params: 28,037,
 Non-trainable params: 0

 A few different architectures were tried and the best selected based on the validation score.
 Two convoltional layers were found to achieve higher validation accuracy than three, in addition to training faster.
 Max pooling layers are used after each convolutional layer since these reduce the number of parameters needed to be learnt and abstract the information in the previous layer.

 Dropout layers were added to help reduce overfitting and improve training of all network nodes.

-32 features were selected in the first convolutional layer, increasing to 64 in the second convolutional layer.
+For the first convolutional layer, 32 features were selected, increasing to 64 in the second convolutional layer.
 Given the large image size, more features are advantageous to capture more information.
 The dense layer requires 133 features since it must match the number of classes i.e. dog breeds.

 ReLU activation functions are used to overcome the vanishing gradient problem and speed up training.

 #### Refinement - Transfer Learning
 To improve the classification performance, a pre-trained model is used, which has been trained on vast amounts of ImageNet data.
-Thus the untrained layers of the model only need to learn the differences between classes rather than how to extract lower level features such as lines and corners etc. Since ImageNet already has different classes of dog, this model is close to the application, so should yeild good results.
+Thus the untrained layers of the model only need to learn the differences between classes rather than how to extract lower level features such as lines and corners etc. Since ImageNet already has different classes of dog, this model is close to the application, so should yield good results.

 Two different models are trained and compared: VGG16 and InceptionV3, using weights provided by Udacity.

 InceptionV3 is selected because it is a more recent model with smaller sized weights, i.e. fewer parameters, compared to VGG19 and ResNet50 according to [this post](https://www.pyimagesearch.com/2017/03/20/imagenet-vggnet-resnet-inception-xception-keras/).
-They also achieve higher accuracy than ResNet50 in [this test](https://www.kaggle.com/gowrishankarin/resnet50-vs-inceptionv3-vs-xception-vs-nasnet).Unfortunately, the weights provided for Xception by Udacity were too large for the workspace provided, so could not be compared.
+They also achieve higher accuracy than ResNet50 in [this test](https://www.kaggle.com/gowrishankarin/resnet50-vs-inceptionv3-vs-xception-vs-nasnet).
+Unfortunately, the weights provided for Xception by Udacity were too large for the workspace provided, so could not be compared.

 A single dense layer is added to classify the images into dog breeds for both models, since there are not a huge number of images compared to ImageNet and this avoids overfitting.

 ## Results

 ### 1) Human Face Detector
 The human face detector was validated against 100 sample human images and 100 sample dog images.
 100% of human images were detected with a face, but also 11% of dog images.
 This means that dog images could be classified as human an incorrectly treated by the application.
-In order to avoid this, the human face detctor could only be applied after the dog detector.
+In order to avoid this, the human face detctor could be applied after the dog detector.

 It is not expected that an algorithm would achieve perfect performance on all images.
 In order to mitigate user frustration, advice can be provided to provide clear images of faces in the event the algorithm fails.